 Companies that are required to publish their annual reports, such as public companies, are required to publish each executive's remuneration and calculation basis thereof.
-Starting from 2018, such companies will also need to disclose the remuneration and calculation basis thereof of their top five highest earning persons, even if such person is not an executive of the company.
+Since 2018, such companies also need to disclose the remuneration and calculation basis thereof of their top five highest earning persons, even if such person is not an executive of the company.
+In addition, the annual report should also include the per-person average salary; therefore, for listed companies, the average salary level of general employees is disclosed (Financial Reporting Standards of the Financial Supervisory Service, article 9-1-2).